Amsterdam-Internships/Streetlights_Ilum_Modeling/README.md

-# PC_BB: Pole Detection in Point Clouds
+# RandLA-Net: Efficient Semantic Segmentation of Large-Scale Point Clouds

-Welcome to the PC_BB repository!
-This project is part of an internship with the City of Amsterdam, with a primary goal of modelling light illumination in a 3D model of Amsterdam!
+This repository contains a Tensorflow implementation of [RandLA-Net](http://arxiv.org/abs/1911.11236) with small improvements to the [original implementation](https://github.com/QingyongHu/RandLA-Net).
+This repository only supports the 3D Point Cloud licensed to City of Amsterdam.

 ## Getting Started with Python and Blender API